 Native Land is an interesting interactive map.
 Enter your address and get an answer to “You are on the land of…” The map will tell you the name of the Indigenous People who once lived where you live.
 Besides curiosity, why would a person want to know this?
 The creators of the map hope to encourage discussion and increase awareness about Indigenous history and the diverse cultures of Native People.
 There is a teacher’s guide to go with the map which is also helpful.

-Are you looking for ways to share with children the importance of family, community, and gratitude?
-Or trying to make sure talking to kids about Thanksgiving includes giving them an age appropriate introduction to histry?
-A wonderful new book to share is Keepunumuk Weeãachumun’s Thanksgiving Story by Danielle Greendeer (Mashpee Wampanoag) and Tony Perry (Chickasaw).
+A wonderful book to share is Keepunumuk Weeãachumun’s Thanksgiving Story by Danielle Greendeer (Mashpee Wampanoag) and Tony Perry (Chickasaw), illustrated by Garry Meeches (Anishinaabe).
 Learn the story of Weeãachumun, who asked local Native Americans to show the newcomers how to grow food.

-Watch this video to hear Alexis Bunten from the Bioneers Indigeneity Program share learning activities about sharing, valuing nature, and animal behavior.
+Watch this video to hear Alexis Bunten from the Bioneers Indigeneity Program.
+She shares learning activities about sharing, valuing nature, and animal behavior.
 Alexis reads the story aloud, and then leads a discussion about talking to kids about Thanksgiving.
 A very helpful resource guide is available with all kinds of fun ideas to try at home.

 Very young listeners might also enjoy Online Storytime: Thanksgiving to hear some of our favorite books to share in the days leading up to Thanksgiving.
 Online Storytime will include experiences to talk, read, sing, write, and play.
 This makes fun stories and activities about Thanksgiving include important early learning skills!

-Make a selection from one of these lists to enjoy a rich variety of family traditions that are celebrations of food and gratitude.
+Make a selection from one of these lists to enjoy a rich variety of stories to add to your annual Thanksgiving traditions.

 Picture Books by Native Authors, Recommended by American Indians in Children’s Literature (AICL)